Sivarajah-Mouley/Dockerize-a-Node.js-application-with-MongoDB-using-Docker-Compose/README.md

 volumes:
   mongo_db: {}
 ```
-- Do not forget to change the environment part inside the services as you changed in the ```.env``` file.
+- Do not forget to change the environment part inside the services here, as you changed in the ```.env``` file.

 Create a `.dockerignore` file in the root of your project:
 - for Windows